lgtm-migrator/fetch/README.md

 ## Compare to `@contactlab/appy`

 - You could pass your custom error type down.
-- Fined-grained control over reponse,
+- Fined-grained control of `Response`,
   - Instead of always parsing `Response` body as `text`, parse it into anything you want.
   - Handle the request body even if the `Response.ok` is not `true`.